0x61nas/cmus-notify/README.md

 ## Installation
 - You can install the latest release from [crates.io][crates.io] using `cargo install cmus-notify`
 - You can also install the latest version from the git repository using `cargo install --git https://github.com/anas-elgarhy/cmus-notify`
-- Or if you use Arch Linux, you can install the [AUR package][aur package] using your favorite AUR helper. e.g. `yay -S notify-cmus`
+- Or if you use Arch Linux, you can install the [AUR package][aur package] using your favorite AUR helper. e.g. `yay -S cmus-notify`

 ## Usage
 - Run `cmus-notify` in your terminal to start the program, the program will run in the background and will notify you about cmus status changes